EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 Click the **Host** link to log into to back-end on which the job, and JupyterLab container, is running.

-Now, within JupyterLab, click 'Terminal'.
+Now, within JupyterLab, click the 'Terminal' icon within the 'Launcher' tab.
 This opens up a command-line session within the container.

 Now run the following: